moorthygithub/fullstock/README.md

-# BizStock CRM
+# FullStock CRM

 ## 📌 Project Overview

-This is a **Customer Relationship Management (CRM) system** developed for **BizStock**.
+This is a **Customer Relationship Management (CRM) system** developed for **FullStock**.
 The project is built using **React (Vite)** with **Tailwind CSS** and Material UI for a responsive and modern UI.
 It integrates authentication, dashboard management, master data management, reports, and utility features to provide a seamless CRM experience.

 ## 🚀 Tech Stack